-Note: In the 2020 and 2021 AHA Annual Survey Database, Air Force, Army, and Navy were combined under Department of Defense.
+Note: Beginning in 2020, the AHA Annual Survey Database combined Air Force, Army, and Navy under the Department of Defense.
 In previous years, they were reported separately.

 If a hospital was considered a general acute care hospital in at least one of these data sources, we flagged it as such in the hospital linkage file.